AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 =================

 We use a high-order implicit ODE solver for integrating the reaction system.
-As an alternative, a first order explicit integrator is also provided.
-Internally, the integrators uses different data structures to store the integration progress, and each integrator needs to provide a routine to convert from the integrator’s internal representation to the ``burn_t`` type required by the ``actual_rhs``
+A few alternatives, including first order implicit and explicit integrators are also provided.
+Internally, the integrators use different data structures to store the integration progress, and each integrator needs to provide a routine to convert from the integrator’s internal representation to the ``burn_t`` type required by the ``actual_rhs``